akeyless-community/akeyless-custom-server-kustomize-patches/example-scripts/legacy-azure-key-vault-svc-principal-rotation/README.md

 - Deploy this custom server to a kubernetes cluster with the configuration under the example-scripts/legacy-azure-key-vault-svc-principal-rotation directory and the changes to the kustomization.yml file that accompany that directory
 - Create a new custom web target pointing to the new custom server endpoint
 - Create a new custom rotated secret that points to the new custom web target and setup auto-rotation
+- Make sure the Kubernetes cluster where the custom server is deployed has k8s authentication set up within Akeyless
+- Create a new Access Role that grants the custom server, using the k8s auth method, access to the two rotated secrets and the Universal Secrets Connector

 ## Example Starting Payload